Skip to main content

 Here at NOAA, we recognize the invaluable contributions of military personnel to our mission.
 We deeply appreciate the unique skills and perspectives that current and former veterans bring to our team.

-We are pleased to introduce Olaf McCreary, a satellite engineer at NOAA’s Office of Low Earth Orbit Observations (LEO).
+We are pleased to introduce Olaf McCreary, a satellite engineer supporting NOAA's Office of Low Earth Orbit Observations (LEO) through NOAA's partnership with the National Science Foundation (NSF).
 In this feature, we explore how his military background informs his work in this crucial role.
+Olaf works for NSF's United States Antarctic Program (USAP) Prime Support Contractor, Leidos/ASC.

 What is your current role with the Office of LEO Observation’s JPSS Program and your key responsibilities?